MicrosoftDocs/EMDocs/EMDocs/Solutions/infoprotect-secure-classify-scenario.md

 ---
 # required metadata

-title: Secure data using classification, labeling and protection with Azure Information Protection | Azure Information Protection
+title: Secure data using classification, labeling and protection | Azure Information Protection
 description: A scenario that describes how Enterprise Mobility + Security can be used to classify, label and protect data by leveraging Microsoft Azure Information Protection capabilities.
 author: yuridio
 manager: swadhwa